scaedufax/script.moonlight-embedded-launcher-matrix/README.md

 # script.moonlight-embedded-launcher
 Docker container/Kodi launcher for running moonlight-embedded on LibreELEC/Raspberry Pi systems.

+# About this fork

+Minor changes for the plugin to work with Matrix19/Libreelec 10 (e.g. on Raspi 3/3b/2/...)

 ## Background:
 This Docker container/Kodi addon-on was developed to enable moonlight game streaming on LibreELEC systems.
 Since LibreELEC is a "just enough" distribution dependencies for moonlight-embedded are missing, requiring the use of a Docker container to run.
 This add-on lets you launch moonlight-embedded from within Kodi and stream games/programs from your PC to your LibreELEC device.
 More info on moonlight-embedded can be found here: https://github.com/moonlight-stream/moonlight-embedded

 ## Prerequisites:
-- Raspberry Pi 2, 3 or 4 device with LibreELEC 9 installed, connected to local network via ethernet (preferred) or wifi.
+- Raspberry Pi 2, 3 or 4 device with LibreELEC 10 installed, connected to local network via ethernet (preferred) or wifi.
 (Note that Raspberry Pi 4 devices can run the full featured moonlight-qt, see this repository for more info: https://github.com/veldenb/plugin.program.moonlight-qt)
 - Gaming PC with Steam and Nvidia GeForce Experience installed, connected to local network via ethernet (preferred) or wifi
 - Basic familiarity with ssh and terminal for installation